If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 1. Lighting (Most Important)

-When to upgrade: Once you're creating content regularly and want cinema-quality lighting, look at professional 3-point lighting setups (£300-500), but honestly, the Neewer kit will serve you for years.
+Once creating content regularly, upgrade to professional 3-point setups (£300-500).
+The Neewer kit will serve you for years.

 2. Tripod & Stabilization